goodrahstar/tf-sentiment-docker/README.md

 2. Open docker terminal and navigate to `/path/to/tf-sentiment-docker`
 3. Run `docker build -t sentiment-api .`
 4. Run `docker run -p 8180:8180 sentiment-api`
-5. Access http://0.0.0.0:8180/sentiment?message="i love it" from your browser [assuming you are on windows and docker-machine has that IP.
+5. Access `http://0.0.0.0:8180/sentiment?message=i love it` from your browser [assuming you are on windows and docker-machine has that IP.
 Otherwise just use localhost]

 ## Native Setup
 1. Anaconda distribution of python 2.7
-2. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt` which installs Tensorflow and web.py
-3. Some dependencies from *nltk* (`nltk.download()` from python console and download averaged perceptron tagger)

-### Run it
-1. Place the script in any folder
-2. Open command prompt and navigate to that folder
-3. Type "python CLAAS.py"and hit enter
-4. Go over to http://localhost:8180/apidocs/index.html in your browser (preferably Chrome) and start using.